For many of us, the last time we learned about estrogen was in high school biology.

 If you experience any of the above symptoms and are worried you have high estrogen, taking an estrogen test can help identify imbalances.
 These generally use blood, saliva, or urine to measure hormone levels in the body.

 Tests for diagnosing estrogen dominance can be conducted by a professional.
 These include measuring the estrogen to progesterone ratio.
-Once diagnosed, you could try using the Inito Fertility Monitor to track your hormone levels daily.
-Consult your doctor if you notice any changes in your cycle.

 Can I get pregnant with estrogen dominance?